thealgotrader/crypto-trading-bot/README.md

 ## Exchanges

-- Support all the exchanges supported by https://github.com/ccxt/ccxt
+- Support's all the exchanges supported by https://github.com/ccxt/ccxt

 ## Installation